vondoRishi/4-RNA-seq/README.md

 _{ Run step 1 review effect of trimming }_

 3. [Sortmerna.sh](http://bioinfo.lifl.fr/RNA/sortmerna/) \[ We can also execute this at the very beginning (optional) ]
 	Sometimes ribosomal or any other unwanted RNAs may present in the library.
 Sortmerna could be used to filterout them.
+	Confirm the parameters in file 4-rna-seq.config
+	+ "sortMeRNA_ref" path to a folder to reference rRNA fasta files.

 	__First index the reference fasta file__
 	If the indexing is available then the program will do nothing.